 (1/12) Washington Monument

 Located on the National Mall (another awesome spot to stop), the Washington Monument stands at 555 feet to commemorate George Washington.
 This an iconic site of the city, and one of the top Washington DC tourist attractions.
 Make sure to check out the Reflecting Pool while you’re there.
+To tick off all the monuments and memorials in one fell swoop, try out a Monuments & Memorials Segway Tour!

 (2/12) White House